 Holiday Rolls Yields: 14-16 rolls or 1 loaf.
 Total prep time: 2 hr & 20 min/ active prep time: 20 min/ inactive prep time: 2 hours/ baking time: 20 min.
 Note: this method utilizes a food processor, producing quick, mess-free bread, the greatest!

-4 cups flour (May blend 3 cups whole wheat flour with 1 cup unbleached white flour, or better yet, grind 2 2/3 cup organic hard red spring wheat berries, to make 4 cups of fresh-ground flour.)
+4 cups flour (May blend 3 cups whole wheat flour with 1 cup unbleached white flour; better yet, grind 2 2/3 cup organic hard red spring wheat berries, to make the required 4 cups of fresh-ground flour.)

 3 tsp yeast, or 1 individual packet (Red Star Active Dry Yeast comes inexpensively in a 2-pound package at Costco; this freezes well in a sealed container for long-term use.)